 The 6 Weirdest Ways Wild Animals Are Having to Adapt to Us Humanity's track record with animals has never been stellar.
 After centuries of ocean dumping, worldwide deforestation, domestication and overhunting, it's safe to say we've got a greasy, opposable thumb in every one of Mother Nature's pies.
 That's not to say that humanity's only effect on the animal kingdom is pure destruction; in fact, sometimes our ecological footprint looks more like a clown shoe. #6.
 Probably the only thing you know about parrots and cockatoos is that they can talk.
 After all, the pets that are raised among humans and learn (or learn to imitate) dozens of words sometimes either escape or are released into the wild.
 That's why people around Sydney, Melbourne and other big cities in Australia have found wild cockatoos using English phrases.
 Now imagine how crazy you'd think you were going if one day you were walking through the woods and you suddenly heard a disembodied bird voice tell you to eat a dick.
 Photos.com"Y'all bitches ain't shit AWWWK! #5.
 Photos.comProzac.

 Grasshoppers frightened by spiders affect whole ecosystem Hebrew University, Yale researchers show how grasshoppers 'stressed' by spiders affect the productivity of our soil.
 How do grasshoppers who are being frightened by spiders affect our ecosystem?
 In no small measure, say researchers at the Hebrew University of Jerusalem and at Yale University in the US.
 A grasshopper who is in fear of an attacker, such as a spider, will enter a situation of stress and will consume a greater quantity of carbohydrate-rich plants -- similar to humans under stress who might eat more sweets.
 This type of reaction will, in turn, cause chemical changes in the grasshopper and in its excretions, affecting the ecosystem it inhabits.
+How does this happen?
 When the scared grasshopper dies, its carcass, now containing less nitrogen as a result of its diet change, will have an effect on the microbes in the ground, which are responsible for breaking down animals and plants.
 Research on this biological-ecological phenomenon was carried out by Dr.